junxit/us-congress-bills-117/metadata.md

 - 2021-04-08 — Without objection, the Chair laid before the House H. Con.
 Res.
 27.
 - 2021-04-12 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S1865)
 - 2021-04-12 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S1865)
+- 2021-04-13 — Message on Senate action sent to the House.